jss367/jss367.github.io/_posts/2018-06-06-exploring-images-with-python-ii.md

 * TOC
 {:toc}

+# Libraries

+There are many libraries in Python to help with loading and processing images.
+Let's look at a few of them.

 ## SKImage

 SKImage is used for turning an image on disk into a numpy array, like so.